NazAhmadi/PhINs/README.md

 - `y_data`: observed values at those points
 - `t_ic`: input/time points where initial conditions are enforced
 - `y_ic`: initial-condition values
-- `t_collocation`: collocation points used for physics residuals
+- `t_collocation`: fixed collocation points used for physics residuals, or an initial/fallback set when random collocation is enabled
 - `metadata`: optional dictionary for extra user-defined information

 ### Shape convention